 But along with all this sophistication and ease, it should not at all be forgotten that even offline marketing plays a significant role in business success.
 The offline marketing is not completely dead, rather, the time is very crucial, where businesses must bridge the gap between the online and offline marketing tools to have a better business journey.

-Identify all the marketing channels and determine the best combinations: The first step here is to list all the online and offline marketing channels.
+The first step here is to list all the online and offline marketing channels.
 Now, identify the complementary channels through which you can have better and effective communication with buyers.
 For example,

 Offer coupons to customers which can be downloaded online and demand them to visit the store in order to encash the coupon.